 Gaining write access is as simple as tapping the Mount R/W button.
 It goes without saying that you shouldn’t make any changes unless you know what you’re doing — it’s easy to brick your phone otherwise.

-What Can You Do with Root Explorer
+What You Can Do With Root Explorer

 Root Explorer isn’t just for root activities — it works as an everyday file manager too.
 You can create new folders, search for files, cut and paste them from one location to another, and so on.
 It’s also fully compatible with cloud services, so you can move files and archives to and from your phone with ease.